junxit/us-congress-bills-114/metadata.md

 - 2016-09-27 — Committee on Indian Affairs.
 Reported by Senator Barrasso with amendments.
 With written report No. 114-363.
 - 2016-09-27 — Committee on Indian Affairs.
 Reported by Senator Barrasso with amendments.
 With written report No. 114-363.
 - 2016-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 651.
+- 2016-09-29 — Message on Senate action sent to the House.
+- 2016-09-29 — Passed Senate with amendments by Unanimous Consent. (text: CR S6285)
+- 2016-09-29 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6285)